harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 The following was originally created primarily for my benefit and serves as a basic summary of Growth Hormone Receptor structure, post-biogenesis behavior and degradation.

 It is not intended for a wider audience and is not a Datbtrue copyrighted article.
-It represents the current state of knowledge in the aforementioned area (October, 2008) and was derived primarily from an unpublished paper by Stuart J. Frank &amp;amp; Serge Y. Fuchs on growth hormone receptor abundance and function and from Growth hormone receptor; mechanism of action, Andrew J. Brooks, Jong Wei Wooh, Kathryn A. Tunny, Michael J. Waters, The International Journal of Biochemistry &amp;amp; Cell Biology 40 (2008) 1984–1989
+It represents the current state of knowledge in the aforementioned area (October, 2008) and was derived primarily from an unpublished paper by Stuart J. Frank & Serge Y. Fuchs on growth hormone receptor abundance and function and from Growth hormone receptor; mechanism of action, Andrew J. Brooks, Jong Wei Wooh, Kathryn A. Tunny, Michael J. Waters, The International Journal of Biochemistry & Cell Biology 40 (2008) 1984–1989

 These unrefined notes are for educational use only.